saqib777/Python-Snippets/README.md

   # Python Snippets
 </div>

 A collection of small, focused Python code snippets that cover common operations, quick utilities, and frequently used logic.
-This repository serves as a fast reference for learning, revision, and real-world coding tasks.
+This repository serves as a fast reference for learning, revision, and real, world coding tasks.

 Each file contains a short, self-contained example demonstrating a single concept or operation.